-I have written My Beautiful Psychosis, to change the perception of psychosis.
-I hope that sharing my story will inspire others, improve attitudes and ultimately contribute to a better system of care.
+Emma has written My Beautiful Psychosis, to change the perception of psychosis as debilitating illness.
+The book questions conventional methods of ‘treating’ psychosis and points towards a radical vision where ‘diagnosis’ of mental illness makes allowances for spiritual growth and transformation rather than simply treating a perceived chemical imbalance in the brain.
+Emma hopes that sharing her story will inspire others, improve attitudes and ultimately contribute to a better system of care.

 If you’re interested in reading more sign up to this blog.
 You will receive the first 3 chapters of My Beautiful Psychosis, by Emma Goude.

 Emma is currently living in Buenos Aires where she is writing her second book, It Takes Two.
 Another roller coaster of an adventure, this memoir is about finding love: she walks the Camino; loses a best friend to cancer; moves to Guatemala with a South African; then dances tango in Buenos Aires.
 Sign up to join Emma on her journey.